Pneumothorax Treatment & Management

 No protocols regarding serial radiography or imaging exist; the clinician typically reviews serial vital signs and clinical assessments, using the direction and rate of change in the patient’s clinical status to select imaging frequency.
 Monitoring pneumothorax size during this time is important, as follows:

-• At 1 month: Full lung reexpansion can occur, on average, 3 weeks after the initial event.
+• At 1 month - Full lung reexpansion can occur, on average, 3 weeks after the initial event

 Previous

-Restoring an Air-Free Pleural Space
+Options for Restoring Air-Free Pleural Space

-Contou et al recommend that clinicians consider drainage via a small-bore catheter as a first-line treatment for pneumothorax of any cause.
-The authors found that drainage via catheter or via chest tube is similarly effective for the management for the management of pneumothoraces, including primary spontaneous pneumothorax, secondary spontaneous pneumothorax, and traumatic and iatrogenic pneumothoraces.[55]
+Contou et al recommended that clinicians consider drainage via a small-bore catheter as a first-line treatment for pneumothorax of any cause.
+The authors found that drainage via catheter or via chest tube is similarly effective for the management for the management of pneumothoraces, including primary spontaneous pneumothorax, secondary spontaneous pneumothorax, and traumatic and iatrogenic pneumothoraces.
+[56]

 See also Restoring an Air-Free Pleural Space in Pneumothorax.